 On the contrary, the video garnered 14M views

 5. Mother’s Day

-Of course, mother’s day has consumed most of the production the previous months, it has been one of the major conversations in campaigns during February and March.
-We have Elaraby Group marching towards the emotional appeal.
+Of course, mother’s day consumed most of the production the previous months, it has been one of the major conversations in campaigns during February and March.
+We have Elaraby Group looking for emotional appeal.
 Despite the repetitive cross-posting that’s on-going until now, it has garnered 6M views on Facebook only while the brand’s collected 14M views within this quarter.

 To learn more about the video marketing trends, estimative paid views, and ad budgets of the most competitive brands head to our competitive leaderboard and get a closer look at the top-grossing videos in your industry!
-Here’s a link to a free whole punch of 2-week trial 🥳 Just hit the free plan button!
+Here’s a link to free one week trial! 🥳 Just hit the free plan button!